 Free activities once inside

-Activities just for your train enthusiast are dotted through the Museum such as art and craft activities as well as dress-ups to play the part as a station master, train driver or porter.
+Activities just for your train enthusiast are dotted through the Queensland Museum Rail Workshops such as art and craft activities as well as dress-ups to play the part as a station master, train driver or porter.

 Don’t forget to take a tour into the still active Blacksmith Shop and Steam Shop to see Queensland Rail’s skilled tradespeople maintaining and restoring the gems of the heritage fleet, including the oldest operational loco in the country.
 It’s a real Workshop so you must wear enclosed footwear to participate in the tour.